sunilabrahamindia/sunilabraham/media/india-create-free-access-scientific-work-online-times-of-india.md

 ---
 layout: default
-title: "India to create free access to scientific work online"
+title: "India to Create Free Access to Scientific Work Online"
 description: "The Times of India report on India's draft open access policy requiring publicly funded research to be deposited in online repositories, featuring Sunil Abraham's commentary on preventing taxpayers from paying twice to access research funded by public money."
 categories: [Media mentions]
 date: 2014-07-22